Kaleli-96/Kaleli-96.github.io/index.md

 ## 👨‍💻 About Me

-I'm a passionate Cybersecurity Analyst committed to securing the digital tools we rely on daily.
-I enjoy undertaking CTF (Capture The Flag) challenges and continuously learning new tools and technologies.
+I'm a passionate Cybersecurity Analyst who is passionate about securing resources that we use on  daily basis.
+I enjoy undertaking CTF challenges and continuously learning new tools and technologies.

-- 🌱 I’m learning: Cryptography and other cybersecurity tools
+- 🌱 I’m learning: Cyptography and other tools in cybersecurity(
-- 💬 Ask me about: Network mapping, coding, and penetration testing tips
+- 💬 Ask me about: network mapping, Coding, and penetration testing tips

 ---